demisto/content-docs/content-repo/extra-docs/packs/content-management.md

 ​
 ​
 ## What's in this Content Pack
-The Content Management pack includes several content items.
+The XSOAR CI/CD pack includes several content items.
 ​
 ### Automations
 There are 5 automations in this pack.
 - **ConfigurationSetup** -
-Configuration loader for the Content Management pack.
+Configuration loader for the XSOAR CI/CD pack.
 - **CustomPackInstaller** -
-Custom Pack Installer for the Content Management pack.
+Custom Pack Installer for the XSOAR CI/CD pack.
-- **JobCreator** - Job creator for the Content Management pack.
+- **JobCreator** - Job creator for the XSOAR CI/CD pack.
-- **ListCreator** - List creator for the Content Management pack
+- **ListCreator** - List creator for the XSOAR CI/CD pack
-- **MarketplacePackInstaller** - Marketplace pack installer for the Content Management pack.
+- **MarketplacePackInstaller** - Marketplace pack installer for the XSOAR CI/CD pack.
 ​
 ### Incident Fields
 There are 8 incident fields.